fractalliter/spring-batch-example/README.md

 #### 3.3 Writer

-The Writer takes the UserDTO from the processor and publish it into a Kafka topic for further processing.
+The Writer takes the UserDTO from the processor and publish it into a Kafka topic for further processing. the message key is generated from hashcode of the winner.
+The message value is a JSON of UserDTO.